 Less employee turnover

 According to Forbes, 66% of employees would quit if they felt unappreciated.
 In-person meetings help employees feel seen and appreciated, but what about your remote team members?
 It’s easy for them to feel lonely and isolated, especially when most of their teammates work together in the same main office.
 Face-to-face video communication is a great way for them to feel included and connected to their team.

 Face-to-face meetings tend to be more engaging and efficient.
-Gathering your entire team together for quick sync meetings and regularly scheduled face-to-face meetings is a great way to quickly get everyone on the same page.
+Gathering your entire team together for quick sync meetings and regularly scheduled face-to-face meetings is a great way to quickly get everyone on the same page and also a good way to promote team camaraderie.
 Instead of trying to explain an intricate project in an email and then spending hours fielding questions, you could host one face-to-face team meeting in which you present the project details and answer all questions at the same time.

 5 Ways to Have Remote Team Meetings That Actually Works